Dave Sims

-In the early 1980s he was a sports reporter for the short lived "Satellite News Channel".
+Sims began his career as an intern for the Philadelphia Inquirer, then becoming a sportswriter for the New York Daily News.
+In the early 1980s, he was a sports reporter for the short lived "Satellite News Channel".
 Moving to radio, Sims became the host of WNBC's SportsNight (1986–1988) (replacing Jack Spector), a five-hour nightly sports call-in show that was a precursor to the all-sports talk format of WFAN.
 He was hired by Michael Weisman as a reporter covering track and field for NBC Sports' telecast of the 1988 Summer Olympics.
-He went on to cohost the midday show with Ed Coleman on New York's Sports Radio 66 WFAN, Sept.
-1989-Feb.
-1993.
+He went on to cohost the midday show with Ed Coleman on WFAN in New York from September 1989 to February 1993.
 He then became a weekend sports anchor at WCBS-TV in New York (1995–1998) and also was a radio host for the New York Knicks (1986–1993).

+Play-By-Play

+Sims' play-by-play announcing career began (1990–1992) as the radio voice of Temple Owls football.
+He credited Bill Cosby, a Temple alumnus and supporter, for getting him that job.